-If you like aquariums then head over to Sea Life Munich.
-Munich’s aquarium specializes in turtles and sharks, see a variety of both in stunning exhibits.
-Get your tickets, here.
+If you like aquariums, then head over to Sea Life Munich.
+Munich’s aquarium specializes in turtles and sharks; see a variety of both in stunning exhibits.

 24. Hop-on Hop-Off Tour

-If the weather is too dang cold to do anything then hop on a heated bus for a quick tour of Munich.
-Find the best option for you, here.
+If the weather is too dang cold to do anything, hop on a heated bus for a quick tour of Munich.

 25. See The Krampus Run

 Krampus is St. Nikolas’ evil assistant.
 Created by German parents, the story goes he follows bad children around and terrorizes them into being good children.
-So, every year in December 300-400 people dress up in elaborate costumes as Krampus and parade through the city.
-They will literally grab and scare children in the street and it is a sight to see.
+So, every year in December, 300-400 people dress up in elaborate costumes as Krampus and parade through the city.
+They will grab and scare children in the street, which is a sight to see.

 26. Ring in the New Year

-If you are in Munich for the New Year then don’t miss my ultimate guide to Munich’s best NYE parties and events.
+If you are in Munich for the New Year, don’t miss my ultimate guide to Munich’s best NYE parties and events.
 I even include loads of German and Bavarian NYE traditions and culture.
-Of course, I have some local insider tips on the best places to watch fireworks as well.
+Of course, I also have some local insider tips on the best places to watch fireworks.

 Spread the Word